jhonygiraldo/GraphMOS/README.md

 ## Introduction

-This repository is code release for our paper Graph Moving Object Segmentation.
+This repository is the code released for our paper Graph Moving Object Segmentation.

 ## Citation